Pineapple custard, coconut whipped cream and cherries make this no bake cake a tropical treat!

 If you can’t drink a pina colada you eat one.
 Last year I made this pina colada pineapple upside down cake and now this summer I tried a pina colada no bake cake!
 They are both wonderful, but it is hard to beat no-bake treats!
 This recipe starts with a simple custard.
 Sure you could argue that opening up a box of instant pudding would just be quicker.
 I personally think in the time it takes to whip up the pudding you could just as easily have made this custard.
 Plus there is no artificial aftertaste.

 And you could say the same for the whipped cream, but again, there’s no aftertaste with homemade and it’s all so simple.
 Plus by making your own whipped cream, you can add the coconut flavoring!
 Be sure to use cream of coconut and not a can of coconut milk that you find in the Asian aisle of your grocery store.
 I found mine near the drink mixers in my Kroger store.
 I did add spiced rum to my custard, rum extract would work just as well.

-Just like this vanilla coconut ice box cake, the graham crackers soften and taste almost like actual cake while the custard is smooth and so creamy.
+Just like this vanilla coconut ice box cake or this Eclair cake, the graham crackers soften and taste almost like actual cake while the custard is smooth and so creamy.
 Cherries and Toasted Coconut bring home the pina colada feel and flavor.
 I’ll never miss that frosty drink with this dessert around!

 Pina Colada Ice Box No Bake Cake

 Creamy pineapple custard is layered between graham crackers and topped with coconut whipped cream!

 - 27 graham crackers squares